vitar/sre/docs/130-system-dynamics.md

 ## Allocation Dynamics

 Allocation dynamics describe the mechanisms through which contour balance shifts, distortion is masked, and allocation decisions are reinforced or corrected over time.
-Four mechanisms are defined.
+Six mechanisms are defined.

 ### Displacement